 Book Review: John Fowles " The French Lieutenants Woman"

 Everybody likes good books.
 I also like to read good literature, even if it has erotic content.
 One of the books that I like immensely is the French Lieutenants Woman.
-This book written by John Fowles is considered a classic and has also been filmed by Hollywood.
+This book written by John Fowles is considered a classic in literature.
+It has also been filmed by Hollywood.

 John Fowles was an English writer from England ( 1926-2005).
 He is considered a top-drawer novelist who wrote many books like A Maggot, The Ebony Tower, Mantissa, The Magus and many more.
 His most famous novel is The French Lieutenants Woman.
 Just for the record ' The Times ' rated Fowles as one of the 50 greatest writers of the second half of the 20th century.